jcushman/pdfquery/README.rst

     with a single space.

-*   resort: if True, elements will be sorted such that any element fully within the bounding box of another element becomes a child of that element.
+*   resort: if True, elements will be sorted such that any element fully within the bounding box of another element becomes a child of that element, and elements on the same level are sorted top to bottom, left to right.

 *   parse_tree_cacher: an object that knows how to save and load results of parsing a given page range from a given PDF.
     Pass in FileCache('/tmp/') to save caches to the filesystem.